 Since your own platelets containing your unique growth factor are key to your PRP therapy, the procedure begins with a blood draw, just like for a routine blood test at your doctor’s office.
 Then we spin your blood in a centrifuge so that the PRP is separated from the red blood cells and the plasma is removed in a high concentration.

 Then with a local anesthetic to block the nerves in your scalp, the platelet rich plasma is injected directly into the scalp at the same level as the hair follicles.
 Usually taking less than an hour, the injections cover every half inch of the area where your hair is thinning.
 You may choose, with Dr. Paul Cotterill’s advice, to have follow-up treatments every 3 to 4 months.

 If your hair has recently begun noticeably thinning, then you are in the early stages of hair loss and a good candidate for PRP therapy at our Toronto office.
 As a man or woman with natural hair thinning or loss, you still have an adequate number of active hair follicles, even if they produce wispy hair or no hair at all.
 If you are generally healthy and have realistic expectations for any hair loss treatment, then you are a good candidate for PRP therapy too.

 At the same time, we may not recommend PRP therapy for patients who smoke, have low blood pressure, or are on long-term cortisone therapy.
 We advise postponing PRP therapy or finding another type of hair loss treatment if you:

+Get in touch with Dr. Paul Cotterill to discuss reliable surgical and non-surgical hair restoration options.
 To find out more about our PRP services and other hair loss solutions, call us to book your free office consultation with Dr. Paul Cotterill in person, or set up a virtual consultation using Skype and photos.